Museum Management

 +49 (0) 69 212 77007

-Theresa Gehring is Managing Director of the Society of Friends and Patrons of the Jewish Museum.
-She studied cultural management at the Franz Liszt Academy of Music in Weimar and worked as a project manager in marketing and events at the Deutsche Kammerphilharmonie Bremen.
-Since 2014, she has managed many cultural projects in Frankfurt as an independent cultural manager and has worked for the Jewish Museum since 2018.
+Theresa Gehring is the managing director of the Society of Friends and Patrons of the Jewish Museum e.V. and works as a freelance staff member in the museum’s development department.
+She studied Cultural Management at the Franz Liszt University of Music in Weimar and worked as a project manager in marketing and events at the Deutsche Kammerphilharmonie Bremen.
+Since 2014, she has managed many cultural projects in Frankfurt as an independent cultural manager and has been supporting the Jewish Museum since 2018.

 Head of AdministrationChristine Hahn